Last updated on June 13, 2022

-The data encompasses all of Strixhaven — best of 1, best of 3, draft and sealed.
+The data encompasses all of Strixhaven; BO1, BO3, Draft, and Sealed.
 While it would have been ideal to separate these out and crunch them separately, combining formats ensured that we had enough data (and time) to do certain analyses.
 That said, the pool of cards for each format is the same.
 And I think when you look at the results, they will intuitively make sense to you as well.

 Unlike some other limited analyses that have been done, we looked at card-to-card win rates instead of single cards.
 This gives us much more data because we can analyze “both sides of the coin,” so to speak.
 We center at 50% to control for the skill level of our players.